gennyble/lri-rs/README.md

+Still early days.
+It's usable, to some degree, but nothing is stable, everything is broken, and I will scream.

 ### LRI File Structure
 The file is made up if blocks each with a short header, a protobuf message, and possibly some associated data.